top of page

 Why Developmental Milestones Matter

-• Understand typical patterns of growth
+• Understand typical patterns of growth.

-• Celebrate children's progress
+• Celebrate children's progress.

-• Foster age-appropriate learning and emotional well-being
+• Foster age-appropriate learning and emotional well-being.

 Developmental Milestones for 3-Year-Olds